kasir-barati/graphql-js-ts/docs/nestjs.md

   - It relies on [default resolvers](./execution-from-inside.md#trivialResolvers).
 - <img src="./assets/checkmark.png" width="20" height="20" /> Code first:
   - Generates the SDL from your code.
+    - Use decorators and classes to generate the corresponding GraphQL schema.
   - **Single source of truth**.
   - **Generating the schema** can be done automatically as part of our **CI**.
     - [Legibility](https://dictionary.cambridge.org/dictionary/english/legibility): Types can be ordered alphabetically.